mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

    mozilla-beta to mozilla-esrXX.
 This ensures mozilla-esrXX's pushlog is not empty.

-9. After 8, add the mozilla-esrXX project to ci-configuration
+9. After 8, add the mozilla-esrXX project to fxci-config

 10. After 9 (and after beta has had a new push), push the tip of mozilla-beta to mozilla-esrXX (the goal is to get a first set of tasks, so pick a